ruperteb/cromwell_assignment_rupert/README.md

 - email: `jdoe@cromwell.com`
 - password: `admin@123`

-Logging in as this user will provide access to additional functionality, allowing navigation to the "Users" page (showing a list of all profiles) and subsequently to an individual user's profile page
+Logging in as this user will provide access to additional functionality, allowing navigation to the "Users" page (showing a list of all profiles) and subsequently, to an individual user's profile page

 ## Scripts